-The nutritional requirements of fish vary greatly depending on species, as well as age.
+The nutritional requirements of aquarium fish vary greatly depending on species, as well as age.
 For example, juveniles require more protein and the carnivore is not properly cared for when mostly feeding greens.
 To maintain healthy fish, it is essential to choose the right aquarium fish food.

 Proper dietary selection also is determined on the eating times and habits of fish.
 Special consideration is needed for nocturnal fish, day dwellers, top feeders, bottom feeders, etc. Offering a variety of floating and sinking pellets should be a staple in any community tank.
 Alternate food options should be weekly regulars ensuring a proper diet.